kerimoyle/cellml-specification/src/reference/informative/informC11_interpretation_of_variable_resets1.rst

         </reset_value>
       </reset>

-    The behavior at the other end of the wall is discussed in the following section.
+    The behaviour at the other end of the wall is discussed in the following section.